 Representatives of 29 countries and over 60 NGOs meet for the Montreal Forum On Drinking Water and Sanitation.
 The meeting results in the Montreal Charter on Universal Access to Water and Sanitation, cosponsored by Oxfam Quebec, the Canadian Council for International Cooperation and several UN agencies.
 The Charter has four key principles: 1) Access to water and sanitation is primarily a political question.
 2) All actions require the respect of and partnership with local populations.
 3) Water and sanitation must be integrated into a global development approach.
-4) Investing in education and training.
+4) Countries must invest in education and training.

 1990: New Delhi